 Note: The engine management system has a power hold function and remains powered for a period of time after you switch the ignition off.
-This is to allow diagnostic and adaptive tables to be stored.
-Disconnecting the battery without waiting can cause damage not covered by the vehicle Warranty.
+This is to allow the system to store diagnostic and adaptive tables.
+Disconnecting the battery without waiting can cause damage not covered by the vehicle warranty.

 - 4. Disconnect the negative battery cable terminal. - 5.
-Disconnect the positive battery cable terminal. - 6.
-Remove the battery securing clamp. - 7.
-Remove the battery. - 8.
-To install, reverse the removal procedure.
+Disconnect the positive battery cable terminal.

+- 6. Remove the battery securing clamp.

+- 7. Remove the battery.

+- 8. To install, reverse the removal procedure.